observability-lab-cse/observability-lab-workshop/03-add-basic-observability-instrumentation/README.md

 >🎯 **Goal:** Exploring different options to instrument applications with standard tooling and easily integrate them into Azure for data collection and observability.

-> **📌 Starting point 📌**
->
-> Check out this branch [/02-deploy-application](https://github.com/observability-lab-cse/observability-lab/tree/section/02-deploy-application), in case you have not done the previous section, and run `make` from the root folder.

 Now, let's dive into the exciting part of this workshop.

 The goal of this section is to instrument the application we developed earlier to gain more visibility into its availability and health.

 There are a few steps we need to take to achieve this:

-1. Provision necessary resources.
+1. ⚙️ Provision necessary resources.
-2. Set up a mechanism to send application level telemetry data to these created resources.
+2. 🛰️ Set up a mechanism to send application level telemetry data to these created resources.

 There are multiple ways to instrument your application, or even whole solution in more general terms.
 Our application is running in AKS, which already provides workload level visibility regarding the health of the resources.
 However, what we're missing, as previously mentioned, are application-level insights.